YinuoWang-CS/YinuoWang-CS.github.io/about.md

 ## Education

-* Bachelor of Arts, Teaching Chinese to Speakers of Other Languages, Beijing Language and Culture University, China 2019.
+* Bachelor of Literature, Teaching Chinese as a Foreign Language, Beijing Language and Culture University, China 2019.

 ## Related MOOCs I took